The Independent Pharmacy

 It is important to remember that even milder cases of acne can lead to emotional distress.
 If you are experiencing emotional distress from your acne or you’re finding treatment ineffective, then it is recommended to consult a GP.
 Should your acne present with cysts and/or deep nodules, it is also advised to consult a doctor, as these types of spots can potentially lead to permanent scarring if not managed correctly.

 If you decide to see your doctor about acne, they will be able to perform a diagnosis through a simple visual examination.
 They will inspect the face, chest and back to identify the different types of spots present.
 From this examination, the doctor will be able to judge how severe your acne is.
-Identifying acne’s severity is important for determining the most appropriate treatment.
+Identifying the severity of acne is important for determining the most appropriate treatment.
 The severity of acne can be classified thusly:

 • Mild acneGrade 1: mostly blackheads and whiteheads, perhaps with a few pustules and papules.

-• Moderate to severe acneGrade 3: high numbers of pustules and papules, affecting the face, back and chest.
+• Moderate to severe acneGrade 3: high numbers of pustules and papules affecting the face, back and chest.
 Grade 3 acne will also include the presence of inflamed nodules.

 • Severe acneGrade 4: high numbers of pustules and nodules that are both large and painful.